hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

 - Point 2 (6 min):
 When dealing with latent confounders in one' causal graph, one generically applicable technique is to model the latent confounders.
+Such techniques are may substantially change one's results.
-Pitfalls abound when applying such techniques, so we demonstrate / raise awareness of / and show how to detect such problems.
+However, pitfalls abound when applying these methods, so we demonstrate / raise awareness of / and show how to detect such problems.
    - Hassan's deconfounder demo and simulation results.

 - Point 3 (4 min):